-Educators will minimize the spread and risks of infectious diseases between children, other children and Educators, by ensuring bathing, toileting, toilet training and the changing and disposal of nappies is conducted in an efficient way according to recommended guidelines and standards.

-Children (Education and Care Services National Law Application) Act No104, Bill 2010

-Many diseases are spread by faeces, urine or other body fluids, and child care workers and children in care are at about twice the usual risk of diarrhoea infections and increased risk of hepatitis A. Risk and spread of infectious diseases are significantly reduced by safe toileting and toilet training methods and efficient changing and disposal of soiled nappies.

-To minimize risks and the spread of infectious diseases that are transmitted by faeces and other body fluids or through toileting, toilet training, nappy changing or bathing of children, Educators should:

-- Encourage children to flush the toilet and wash their hands. - Cloth nappies are to be discussed with - Place any soiled clothes or cloth nappies in a sealed plastic bag or supplied wet bag for the family to take home. - Use a toilet in preference to a potty-chair to reduce the risk of the spread of disease. - Assist children to wash their hands and wash their own hands after any contact with faeces, urine, vomit or any other body fluids. - Disposable materials such as gloves, nappies and paper should be disposed of at the end of the day in a sealed plastic bag. - Exclude from care, children with infective diarrhoea until their symptoms have ceased. - Be aware of the diverse styles of toileting children due to cultural or religious practice. - Be aware of their obligations under the Regulation in relation to age appropriate facilities that are required for caring for children under 3 years including nappy changing, storage and disposal of soiled nappies, laundering of clothing, facilities for washing hands, sluices or facilities for disposal of faeces and additional facilities that may be required for a child with a disability. - Have a well maintained nappy change area separate from food preparation and serving areas. - Ensure that cuts, abrasions, dermatitis or open wounds on the adult's hands are covered with a water resistant occlusive dressing. - Have nappy change benches or mats with an impervious washable surface. - Clean nappy change bench or mat between uses. - Provide safe storage for soiled nappies. - Keep all nappy change solutions, wipes and soiled nappies and clothes inaccessible to children. - Dispose of soiled disposable nappies by placing them in a heavy sealed plastic bag or a plastic lined garbage container - If involved in food preparation and changing nappies or toileting on the same day, use principles of infection control and safe food handling, particularly hand washing and using gloves.
+AIM: Children (Education and Educators will minimize the spread and risks of infectious diseases Care Services National Law between children, other children and Educators, by ensuring Application) Act No104, bathing, toileting, toilet training and the changing and disposal of nappies is conducted in an efficient way according to Bill 2010 recommended guidelines and standards.
+Section: 165 REASON: Many diseases are spread by faeces, urine or other body fluids, Education and Care and child care workers and children in care are at about twice the Services National usual risk of diarrhoea infections and increased risk of hepatitis A. Regulations, 2011 Risk and spread of infectious diseases are significantly reduced by safe toileting and toilet training methods and efficient changing and Regulations: 109 disposal of soiled nappies.
+STRATEGIES & PRACTICE: To minimize risks and the spread of infectious diseases that are transmitted by faeces and other body fluids or through toileting, toilet training, nappy changing National Quality Standards or bathing of children, Educators should: for Early Childhood Encourage children to flush the toilet and wash their hands.
+Education and Care, 2011, Cloth nappies are to be discussed with .
+QA 2.1.2, 2.3.1, 3.1.1 Place any soiled clothes or cloth nappies in a sealed plastic bag or supplied wet • bag for the family to take home.
+Use a toilet in preference to a potty-chair to reduce the risk of the spread of KEY RESOURCES: disease.
+Work, Health and Safety Assist children to wash their hands and wash their own hands after any contact • Act 2011 and Regulations with faeces, urine, vomit or any other body fluids.
+2001 (NSW) Disposable materials such as gloves, nappies and paper should be disposed of • at the end of the day in a sealed plastic bag.
+Staying Healthy in Child Exclude from care, children with infective diarrhoea until their symptoms have Care ceased.
+Be aware of the diverse styles of toileting children due to cultural or religious • Kids Health practice. www.raisingchildren.net.au Be aware of their obligations under the Regulation in relation to age appropriate facilities that are required for caring for children under 3 years including nappy NSW Child Protection Act changing, storage and disposal of soiled nappies, laundering of clothing, 2012 facilities for washing hands, sluices or facilities for disposal of faeces and additional facilities that may be required for a child with a disability.
+UN Convention on the Have a well maintained nappy change area separate from food preparation and Rights of the child serving areas.
+Ensure that cuts, abrasions, dermatitis or open wounds on the adult's hands are • covered with a water resistant occlusive dressing.

+- Have nappy change benches or mats with an impervious washable surface. - Clean nappy change bench or mat between uses. - Provide safe storage for soiled nappies. . - Keep all nappy change solutions, wipes and soiled nappies and clothes • inaccessible to children. - Dispose of soiled disposable nappies by placing them in a heavy sealed plastic bag or a plastic lined garbage container - If involved in food preparation and changing nappies or toileting on the same • day, use principles of infection control and safe food handling, particularly hand washing and using gloves.